 Most of the trainers I speak to tell me that networking, both face-to-face and online through a community like Trainer Talk or Trainer Talk Live, is the key to finding collaborative or associate opportunities.

-What challenges are you facing in your training business right now?
+What business challenges are you facing right now?
 Have you come across any of the challenges above or is another issue affecting you?
 I’d love to hear your thoughts and experiences.

 Note: This blog was originally published in February 2017 and has been updated in September 2020.

 Would you like more great advice for your Freelance Training Business?
 Download: